 When paragraph 6.7.2.8.3 is referenced, a frangible disk must be provided in series preceding the pressure relief device.
 Paragraph 6.7.2.8.3 should be assigned to substances that have the potential to polymerize or to produce solid or highly viscous substances capable of preventing proper operation of the relief valve.

-In addition, 6.7.2.8.3 is also specified for certain groups of substances as indicated in Section 2 of these guidelines and for individual substances as indicated in the Dangerous Goods List of Chapter 3 of the Model Regulations based on the decisions of the TDG Sub-Committee having particular regard to inhalation toxicity.
+In addition, 6.7.2.8.3 is also specified for certain groups of substances as indicated in Section C.2 of these guidelines and for individual substances as indicated in the Dangerous Goods List of Chapter 3 of the Model Regulations based on the decisions of the TDG Sub-Committee having particular regard to inhalation toxicity.

 (f) Bottom openings: Three possible bottom opening arrangements are proposed, 6.7.2.6.3 (which indicates three serially mounted means of closure), 6.7.2.6.2 (two serially mounted means of closure) or "Not allowed".
 Bottom openings are not allowed for packing group I and certain packing group II substances which are highly corrosive to steel or aluminium.

 (g) Filling limits: Three different filling restrictions are possible.
 The filling limits are considered operational requirements.
 The filling limits do not have a direct relationship to the construction of the tank or the arrangement of the service equipment.
-On this basis, filling limits are not addressed in Section 2 of these guidelines and will not be included in the tank type designations.
+On this basis, filling limits are not addressed in Section C.2 of these guidelines and will not be included in the tank type designations.
 The maximum filling limit for a substance should be consistent with the provisions under "Filling" in Chapter 4.2 of the Model Regulations.
 The consignor of the dangerous goods has the ultimate responsibility for assuring portable tanks are not filled in excess of the specified limits for each substance, solution or mixture transported.

 (h) Molten substances: Assignments for molten substances of all classes should be based on the requirements established for liquids of the same class, division, packing group and subsidiary hazard of the molten substance taking into account the hazards posed by the high temperature of the substance during loading, unloading and while in transport (see 4.2.1.19).
 Specific filling limits apply for molten and elevated temperature substances (see 4.2.1.9.5).

-Section 2: Guidance for the assignment of portable tank instructions to groups of substances based on class or division, packing group and subsidiary hazard(s)
+C.2 Guidance for the assignment of portable tank instructions to groups of substances based on class or division, packing group and subsidiary hazard(s)

 5. Portable tank instructions apply to dangerous goods of Classes 1 to 9.
 They provide specific information relevant to portable tanks provisions applicable to specific substances.
 These tank provisions shall be met in addition to the general provisions of Chapter 4.2 and the general requirements of Chapter 6.7 of the Model Regulations.